Shakil Afridi: Pakistan's accusations against Afridi

 Afridi was the chief surgeon at Jamrud Hospital in Pakistan's northwestern Khyber tribal region.
 His colleagues were suspicious of Afridi's absences, which he explained as "business" to attend to in Abbottabad.
-Afridi was accused of having taken a half-dozen World Health Organization cooler boxes without authorisation.
+Afridi was accused of having taken six World Health Organization cooler boxes without authorisation.
 The containers are for inoculation campaigns, but no immunisation drives were underway in Abbottabad or the Khyber Agency.

 On 6 October 2011, the Pakistani commission investigating bin Laden's death recommended that he be charged with "conspiracy against the state of Pakistan and high treason" on the basis of available evidence.
 Pakistan seized Afridi's assets.
 Afridi's residence was sealed by Pakistani authorities and his family moved to an undisclosed location.
 The fifteen male and female health workers who assisted Afridi in the fake hepatitis vaccination program were also declared not fit for any future employment.

 Pakistani investigators said in a July 2012 report that Afridi met 25 times with "foreign secret agents, received instructions and provided sensitive information to them."
 According to Pakistani reports, Afridi told investigators that the charity Save the Children helped facilitate his meeting with U.S. intelligence agents although the charity denies the charge.
 The report alleges that Save the Children's Pakistan director introduced Afridi to a western woman in Islamabad and that Afridi and the woman met regularly afterwards.

 Torture

 In an interview with Fox News, Afridi described being routinely tortured by the Pakistani Inter-Services Intelligence (ISI) with cigarette burns and electric shocks while at ISI Headquarters at Aabpara.
 Citing "very strict security," Afridi's lawyer told BBC News that he had doubts of the authenticity of the interview.
-Di-Natale was blacklisted by Pakistan barring him from returning to the country and Fox News reporter/producer Sib Kaifee was grilled by the country's top intelligence agency and was forced to flee the country fearing reprisal.
+Di-Natale was blacklisted by Pakistan barring him from returning to the country and Fox News reporter/producer Sib Kaifee was questioned by the country's top intelligence agency and was forced to flee the country fearing reprisal.

 Family members and a member of his legal counsel also stated Afridi had been tortured while in Pakistani custody during November 2012.
 In March 2014, Waad ur Rahman, an Express Tribune blogger argued that through a fair trial, Afridi would also have a chance to defend why he did not disclose the location of bin Laden to Pakistani authorities.
 He said, only denial of fair trial, makes him an absolute victim of law.